RealNathanCodes/golf-website/source/tickets/index.md

         </span>
     </div>
-    <div class="ticket-price">$25</div>
+    <div class="ticket-price">$30</div>
     <div class="ticket-description">
-        Includes wood fired pizzas, chicken wings, and appetizers at the conclusion of the tournament
+        Includes BBQ chicken, Macaroni and cheese, Caesar salad, and dessert at the conclusion of the tournament
     </div>
 </div>
 {% endraw %}